 - Hiking Boots

-- Thick wool socks (Take an extra pairs of thick light socks)
+- Thick wool socks (Take an extra pair of thick light socks)

 - Backpack or daypack (Size depends on whether you take porter or not).